 Tonya’s heartbreak began when she learned her 5-month-old daughter, Kayla, had suffered an injury at daycare.
 Two days later, she made the most difficult decision of her life: to remove Kayla from life support.
 In the years since her loss, Tonya has embraced the opportunity to parent again, one child through adoption and another through birth.
 She continues to honor Kayla’s memory through an organization she birthed nearly 10 years ago called Kayla’s Village, which provides seminars and support to parents and social service professionals.
 Tonya also has documented her journey through her book, Mommie’s Bright Sunshine.

-The mission of North Star is to facilitate one-on-one connections between individuals struggling with grief process after losing a child.
-EVERMORE offers the North Star Program (“Program”) to help individuals who are bereaved.
-In the Terms, we sometimes use “we,” “us” and “our” to refer to the Program; “Outreach Parent” to refer to each of the participants seeking connection in the Program; and “Contact Parent” to refer to each of the volunteers who offer to connect with “Outreach Parents” in the Program.
+The mission of Peer Support is to facilitate one-on-one connections between individuals struggling with grief process after losing a loved one.
+EVERMORE offers the Peer Support Program (“Program”) to help individuals who are bereaved.
+In the Terms, we sometimes use “we,” “us” and “our” to refer to the Program; “Outreach Person” to refer to each of the participants seeking connection in the Program; and “Contact Person” to refer to each of the volunteers who offer to connect with “Outreach Persons” in the Program.

-We also refer to the Outreach Parent and Contact Parent who are connected in the Program as “partners,” “parents,” “you,” and “your.”
+We also refer to the Outreach Person and Contact Person who are connected in the Program as “partners,” “persons,” “you,” and “your.”
 The term “personal information” means (1) information that can be used to determine, distinguish, or trace an individual‘s identity, such as name, e-mail address, address, phone number, age, and (2) any other information that is linked or linkable to an individual, such as medical and employment information.

 Your Commitments and Rights

 You agree to pay your own expenses of participating in the Program.

 You have the right to close your relationship with any Person, or cancel your participation in the Program at any time.
 If you choose to close your participation in the Program, please notify us at firstname.lastname@example.org.